-V. antiquus had elongated limbs, like modern
+V antiquus had elongated limbs, like modern

 believed the creature was tree-dwelling, nocturnal and, because of

 its sharp teeth, most likely feasted on a diet of insects.

 he believed the creature lived between 130 and 165 million years ago.

-With the earliest known flying bird, Archaeopteryx, dating
+With the then-earliest known flying bird, Archaeopteryx, dating

 flirted with air travel before birds.

 30 million years ago in the Late Oligocene period.

 flying features are difficult to preserve.
 Dr Meng pointed out the

 which lived in the age of dinosaurs.